abhi16694/assignment-4/README.md

 	1) One-to-one chat application using socket.io.(This app can also be used by more than two users.)
 	2) Events that capture that “some user is typing” and identifying them also.
-	3) It have login and logout feature, with proper notification to other user who is in the chat.
+	3) It have login and logout feature, with proper notification to other user who is in the chat now.
-	4) Uses mongodb to store the chat of users into into schema variables that can be seen in the blue marginal message box by users.
+	4) Uses mongodb to store the chat of users into schema variables that can be seen in the blue marginal message box by users.

 - Notifications are given very specifically every time their is a change in number of users or if any of them login or logout.
 - The information about scopes and which module is for what; these type of informations are explained by comments before and after the blocks.